akashmoon/project-5-Product_Management/README.md

   createdAt: {timestamp},
   updatedAt: {timestamp},
 }

 Products API (No authentication required)
 POST /products

 Create a product document from the request body.

 Upload product image to S3 bucket and save image public url in document.

 Response format

 On success - Return HTTP status 201.
 Also return the product document.
-The response should be a JSON object like this On error - Return a suitable error message with a valid HTTP status code.
-The response should be a JSON object like this GET /products
+The response should be a JSON object like this

+On error - Return a suitable error message with a valid HTTP status code.
+The response should be a JSON object like this

+GET /products

 Returns all products in the collection that aren't deleted.

 Filters

 Size (The key for this filter will be 'size')
 Product name (The key for this filter will be 'name').
 You should return all the products with name containing the substring received in this filter
 Price : greater than or less than a specific value.
 The keys are 'priceGreaterThan' and 'priceLessThan'.
 NOTE: For price filter request could contain both or any one of the keys.
 For example the query in the request could look like { priceGreaterThan: 500, priceLessThan: 2000 } or just { priceLessThan: 1000 } )
 Sort
 Sorted by product price in ascending or descending.
 The key value pair will look like {priceSort : 1} or {priceSort : -1} eg /products?size=XL&name=Nit%20grit
-Response format
+Response format.

 On success - Return HTTP status 200.
 Also return the product documents.
-The response should be a JSON object like this On error - Return a suitable error message with a valid HTTP status code.
-The response should be a JSON object like this GET /products/:productId
+The response should be a JSON object like this.

+On error - Return a suitable error message with a valid HTTP status code.
+The response should be a JSON object like this.

+GET /products/:productId

 Returns product details by product id

 Response format

 On success - Return HTTP status 200.
 Also return the product documents.
-The response should be a JSON object like this On error - Return a suitable error message with a valid HTTP status code.
-The response should be a JSON object like this PUT /products/:productId
+The response should be a JSON object like this.

+On error - Return a suitable error message with a valid HTTP status code.
+The response should be a JSON object like this.

+PUT /products/:productId

-Updates a product by changing at least one or all fields Check if the productId exists (must have isDeleted false and is present in collection).
+Updates a product by changing at least one or all fields.

+Check if the productId exists (must have isDeleted false and is present in collection).
 If it doesn't, return an HTTP status 404 with a response body like this
-Response format
+Response format.

 On success - Return HTTP status 200.
 Also return the updated product document.
-The response should be a JSON object like this On error - Return a suitable error message with a valid HTTP status code.
-The response should be a JSON object like this DELETE /products/:productId
+The response should be a JSON object like this.

+On error - Return a suitable error message with a valid HTTP status code.
+The response should be a JSON object like this.

+DELETE /products/:productId

-Deletes a product by product id if it's not already deleted Response format
+Deletes a product by product id if it's not already deleted.

+Response format

 On success - Return HTTP status 200.
-The response should be a JSON object like this On error - Return a suitable error message with a valid HTTP status code.
+The response should be a JSON object like this.

+On error - Return a suitable error message with a valid HTTP status code.
 The response should be a JSON object like this.

 -------------------------------------------------------- || FEATURE III - Cart  || --------------------------------------------------------------------------------
 Models

 Cart Model
 {
   userId: {ObjectId, refs to User, mandatory, unique},